 In 1994, when my gentle young cat, Duke, was a small kitten fresh from the animal shelter, he began showing signs of serious digestive illness.
 Runny stools.
 Later, diarrhea.
 Over the next several years, his condition worsened.
 Until he was suffering from full-blown all-diarrhea-all-the-time.
 Lots of tests, a diagnosis of feline inflammatory bowel disease (IBD) and then on to the usual gamut of scores of special prescription diets and various other approaches.
 None of which made a whiff of difference for him.
 He was suffering and I was heartbroken about what he was going through.

-To make the story short, Duke got well, quite literally overnight, when I finally came to understand that if I paid close attention to what I fed him, many seemingly intractable and allegedly “incurable” problems could disappear.
-It was a hard lesson to learn, although I’m happy to report that Duke not only survived it all, but went on to thrive.
+To make the story short, Duke got well, literally overnight, when I finally came to understand that if I paid close attention to what I fed him—which meant diving deeper into healthy nutrition for cats—many seemingly intractable and allegedly “incurable” problems could disappear.
+Duke went on to thrive.

+Duke got sick.
+Duke got well.
+This site was born.
 My experience with Duke opened my eyes in a big way to how many well-meaning, overworked, and overwhelmed vets are often overlooking the most obvious answer when it comes to dealing with feline illness, especially—but certainly not exclusively—digestive problems.

 If you’re a vet, I respectfully ask that you take a few minutes to read my open letter and consider it.
-If you’re a lay person, please feel free to pass this letter along to your own vet.
+If you’re a lay person, maybe share this letter to your own vet.